crim50n/falai-paw/README.md

     ```

 2.  **Start the development server:**
-    The server will host the static files and provide the `/endpoints` route for model discovery.
+    You can use Python's built-in HTTP server or any other static file server.
     ```bash
-    python3 server.py
+    python3 -m http.server 8000
     ```
     The server will start on `http://localhost:8000`.